DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-and-inventory-journal-import.md

 # General and Inventory Journal Import
 ## Overview
 The Import Journal functionality provides a user-friendly method to import general journal and inventory journal transaction data from Excel or CSV files.
-All the standard validation and defaulting will occur.
+All the standard validation and defaulting will occur in the same was as the Data Management Framework (DMF).
 Both General Journals and Inventory Journals are supported.
-The imports are based on Data Entities and allows configuration of new templates to be imported.
+The imports are based on Data Entities and allow configuration of new templates to be imported.

 Benefits:
 * User friendly to import rather than having to open and paste into Excel adding or using the data management workspace